 Castor oil packs came, once again, to the rescue of my irritable bowel syndrome.
 They have been shown to improve elimination, the sensation of complete evacuation29 as well as stimulating smooth muscle contraction30 of the intestine to create bowel movements.

 Be cautious though, because castor oil packs shouldn’t be used during pregnancy because they also stimulate the smooth muscle of the uterus.
-Definitely not what we want when you’re pregnant!
+Definitely not what you want when you’re pregnant!

 5. Antioxidants that Preserve and Improve your Digestion